CalvinTan68/Akkaunt-Ing/README.md

     php artisan serve
     ```

-If you want to change something on the `/resources/js`, run `npm run watch` so you can see the changes, otherwise nothing will happen
+If you want to change something on the `/resources/js`, run `npm run dev` so you can see the changes, otherwise nothing will happen

 # Future Plan

--   Laravel (PHP) version of this project will be deprecated and replaced with other framework like React / others
+-   This project will be still continued and maintained to be improved.